ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 - **WebRTC:** for browser-to-browser communication
 - **WebRTC-Direct:** for browser-to-server communication without the need for trusted TLS certificates.

-The spec for [WebRTC for browser-to-browser communication in libp2p](https://github.com/libp2p/specs/blob/master/webrtc/webrtc.md) was ratified last year.
+The spec for [WebRTC for browser-to-browser communication in libp2p](https://github.com/libp2p/specs/blob/master/webrtc/webrtc.md) was ratified last year and includes a decentralized signalling mechanism for exchanging SDPs that leverages Circuit Relays.
 We've written an [extensive guide](https://docs.libp2p.io/guides/getting-started/webrtc/) to help you get started and also ran a workshop at IPFS Camp.
 It's also used by [Universal Connectivity](https://github.com/libp2p/universal-connectivity) and [IPFS Share](https://share.ipfs.io) to demonstrate the possibilities of browser-to-browser communication.

+We've also seen the ecosystem thrive with projects like [Topology](https://www.youtube.com/watch?v=2FFjJ-jBymQ), and [Canvas](https://canvas.xyz/) that rely on js-libp2p and WebRTC as the foundation for their browser-to-browser communication.

 It's also worth noting that WebRTC is the only browser transport with a mechanism for NAT hole-punching, which is the process of establishing a direct connection between two peers through a network address translator (NAT).
 This is a crucial part of establishing a direct connection between two peers in a decentralized network like IPFS.